-For more information on graphql-sync see the graphql-js API reference (note that graphql-sync always uses raw values instead of wrapping them in promises).
+For more information on graphql-sync see the graphql-js API reference (note that graphql-sync never wraps results in promises).

 For an example of a GraphQL schema in Foxx that resolves fields using the database see the GraphQL example service (also available from the Foxx store).